Honolulu utility shuts well to prevent fuel contamination

 The utility’s Halawa well produces 10 million gallons (37.8 million liters) a day under normal conditions, supplying 20% of the water serving urban Honolulu.
 The utility will draw on other wells in the meantime and will only run its Halawa well to test the water for contamination, Lau said.

-“We depend 100% on underground aquifers.
-Keeping the purity of these underground aquifers is vital to our community’s existence, to our future,” Lau said.
+“We cannot wait any longer,” Lau said as he choked up during a news conference.
+“The water resource is precious.
+It’s irreplaceable.
+There is no substitute for pure water, and our lives depend upon it.”

+He noted Honolulu relies on groundwater for all of its water needs.

-Cheri Burness’ dog was the first to signal something was wrong when it stopped drinking the family’s tap water two weeks ago.
+At Cheri Burness’ home, her dog was the first to signal something was wrong when it stopped drinking the family’s tap water two weeks ago.
 Burness started feeling stomach cramps and her 12-year-old daughter became nauseous not long after.

 “It was just getting worse every day,” said Burness, whose husband is in the Navy.